 Automated decision making

-In certain situations AQA may have to make semi-automated decisions on the grading of exams/exam units, mainly when exams cannot take place or if a candidate is absent and unable to take an exam.
+In certain situations AQA may have to make semi-automated decisions on the grading of exams/exam units, mainly when exams cannot take place or if a candidate is absent and unable to take an exam or set of exams.

 Provided that students were entered for the units at the time, results will be generated based on results in the exams which students actually sat.
 This will be done by using statistical analysis processing for estimating missing marks, which is in line with JCQ guidance.
-The calculation takes into account any differences in assessment performance that exist across different units, this is called a back calculated mark.
+The calculation takes into account any differences in assessment performance that exist across different units.
+This is called mark estimation or back calculated mark.

-This process has been documented in the legitimate interests of AQA, and in the interests of the student and centre, to remove the possibility of the candidate receiving a grade of zero.
-Candidates will usually have the option to resit exams which are back calculated, if they're not happy with the grade applied.
+This process has been documented in the legitimate interests of AQA, and in the interests of the student and centre, to remove the possibility of the candidate receiving a grade of zero, and in some cases having to repeat a whole year of schooling.
+In other circumstances candidates will have the option to resit exams which are mark estimations or back calculated, if they're not happy with the grade applied.

 You have several rights under the data privacy legislation.
 This includes, under certain circumstances, the right to: